128keaton/SiriServer/README.md

 ------
 A big thanks to [Applidium](http://applidium.com/en/news/cracking_siri/) and also [plamoni](https://github.com/plamoni/SiriProxy/) for his SiriProxy which inspired me
 Thanks to everyone that contributed code or ideas.
+I, keaton876, did not write most of this code, just forked it and tried to make a better guide.

 Licensing
 ---------